President: Natalia Tukhareli

 Treasurer: Irma Sauvola

 Karen Lints is the Faculty of Applied Health and Community Studies Librarian at Sheridan College.
 She holds a Master of Information and Honours Bachelor of Arts in English and Classical History from the University of Toronto.
-As 2017 is her first year on the Executive Committee, she’s looking forward to making a positive contribution to the Ontario Health Library Association.
+As 2018 is her second year on the Executive Committee, she’s looking forward to making a positive contribution to the Ontario Health Library Association.

 CE Coordinator: Caitlin Carter